department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 If your school has an approved agreement with us and continues to participate in the program, they must continue to offer the Yellow Ribbon benefits to you the next year as long as you meet all of the requirements listed below.

 **All of these must be true.
 You:**
-- Make acceptable progress toward completing your program (accoding to your school), **and**
+- Make acceptable progress toward completing your program (according to your school), **and**
 - Stay enrolled in the school without a break (following the school's policy), **and**
-- Have money left under your Post-9/11 GI Bill benefits
+- Have money left in your Post-9/11 GI Bill benefits

 [Check the status of your Post-9/11 GI Bill benefits](/education/gi-bill/post-9-11/ch-33-benefit/).

-**If you transfer to another school**, the new school would have to participate in the program and accept your application.
+**If you transfer to a different school**, your new school needs to offer Yellow Ribbon benefits and accept your application in order for you to continue in the program.
 Your first school's decision doesn't affect your new school's decision.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-9">If I participate in the Yellow Ribbon Program this year, will I automatically be guaranteed the same matching contributions from the school and VA for the following years?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-9">If I participate in the Yellow Ribbon Program this year, will I automatically receive the same amount of funding next year?</button>
 <div id="questions-9" class="usa-accordion-content">

-No. Even if you stay enrolled, keep progressing in your program, and having funding left under your Post-9/11 GI Bill benefits, your school can choose to offer a different amount each year.
+No. Even if you stay enrolled, keep progressing in your program, and having money left in your Post-9/11 GI Bill benefits, your school can choose to offer a different amount each year.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-10">How will I know if the school I'm attending stops participating in the Yellow Ribbon Program?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-10">How will I know if the school I'm attending stops offering the Yellow Ribbon Program?</button>
 <div id="questions-10" class="usa-accordion-content">

-Your school must notify you if they plan to stop participating in the program.
+Your school must notify you if they plan to stop offering the program.

 </div>
 </li>